-Note that $\overline{s_{230}}$ is the complement of $s_{230}$.
-Besides, a feedback function $fb(S)$ is used to compute a feedback bit $y$, where the function is defined as
+where $\overline{s_{230}}$ denotes the complement of $s_{230}$.
+Additionally, a feedback function $fb(S)$ is used to compute a feedback bit $y$, where the function is defined as

-Note that $\overline{s_{107}}$ is the complement of the state bit $s_{107}$.
-The ecryption process of ACORNv3 is described in Algorithm~\ref{encACORN}.
+where $\overline{s_{107}}$ denotes the complement of the state bit $s_{107}$.
+The encryption process of ACORNv3 is described in Algorithm~\ref{encACORN}.

-From Algorithm~\ref{encACORN}, the state bits $s_{61}$, $s_{107}$, $s_{154}$, $s_{193}$, $s_{230}$ and $s_{289}$ will undergo an intermediate update before a keystream bit $z_i$ is generated.
-Once the six state bits have undergone the intermediate update, the state is input to the output function and feedback function to produce the keystream bit and feedback bit, respectively.
-After a keystream bit is generated, the cipher updates the internal state by shifting, but the last state bit $s_{292}$ is updated by XOR-ing the feedback bit $y$ with the plaintext bit $p_i$.
+The state bits $s_{61}$, $s_{107}$, $s_{154}$, $s_{193}$, $s_{230}$ and $s_{289}$ first undergo an intermediate update.
+Next, the keystream and feedback bits are computed based on this intermediate state.
+Finally, the cipher updates the internal state by shifting, the last state bit $s_{292}$ is updated by XOR-ing the feedback bit $y$ with the plaintext bit $p_i$.